Aymanbegh/Distorted-Natural-COCO/README.md

 # Object-Detection-under-Local-Distortions-

 This repository provides additional new benchmark dataset constructed for natural in-capture distortions from MS-COCO dataset to better assess the reliability of the object detection models in case of real distortions.
+It serves as a complement to the study: conducted on the robustness to distortions of object detection models.
+It allows to evaluate the efficiency of the data augmentation through the generation of synthetic distorted images on the robustness of models in real images case.

 Requirements
 -----------------------------------